 </div>

-This way, the Markdown code block in the article will be displayed on the page with the original Markdown syntax, and will not be rendered as code highlighting or other HTML structures.If you wish to implement Markdown rendering on the frontend (for example, using a JavaScript library), you can handle the Markdown source after obtaining it.
+This way, the Markdown code block in the article will be displayed in its original Markdown syntax on the page, and will not be rendered as code highlighting or other HTML structures.If you wish to implement Markdown rendering on the front-end (for example, using a JavaScript library), then after obtaining the Markdown source, you can handle it flexibly.

-With this template-level control, you can flexibly decide how to display the website content, whether it's automatic rendering or showing the original text, it's all under your control.
+By controlling at this template level, you can decide flexibly how to display website content, whether it is automatic rendering or displaying the original text, it is all in your hands.

-Can I display a part of the same document as rendered HTML and another part as the original Markdown text?
+1. Can I make part of the same document display as rendered HTML and the other part as the original Markdown text?

 This requires more complex processing.render=falseThe parameter acts on the entireContentfield.
-AnQiCMS itself does not have built-in functionality to convert aContentField split into parts for rendering and parts of the original text output.
-If you have this requirement, the usual solution is:
+AnQiCMS itself does not have built-in features to convert aContentField split into part rendering and part original output.
+If you have such a need, the usual solution is:

-• Front-end JS rendering:Always get the original Markdown content (using)render=falseThen use a frontend JavaScript library (such asmarked.jsorshowdown.js) to process the part that needs to be rendered in the browser.
+• Front-end JS rendering:Always get the Markdown original (usingrender=falseThen use a front-end JavaScript library (such asmarked.jsorshowdown.js) to process the part that needs to be rendered on the browser side.

-2. Disable the Markdown editor in the "Global Settings -> Content Settings" background usage setting in templatesrender=falseWhat is the difference?
+2. Disable the Markdown editor in the background "Global Settings -> Content Settings" and its use in templatesrender=falseWhat is the difference?

-whilerender=falseis a local control at the template level.
-Even if the Markdown editor is enabled in the background and the content is written according to Markdown syntax,render=falseThe Markdown source will also be forced to be displayed during the current template output.This approach is more flexible, allowing Markdown rendering to be maintained on most pages, but obtaining the original text in specific scenarios (such as tutorial pages, API interfaces).
+Andrender=falseIt is a local control at the template level.
+Even though the Markdown editor is enabled in the background, and the content is written in Markdown syntax,render=falseAlso, it will force the original Markdown to be displayed when outputting in the current template.This approach is more flexible, allowing you to keep Markdown rendering on most pages, but obtain the original text in specific scenarios (such as tutorial pages, API interfaces).